What is a customer journey map?

 While customer journey maps end up as tangible deliverables, the real benefits come from referring to it over time.
 Once your map is finalised, ensure that it is always visible and referenced often.

 Initially, this may require you to make a conscious effort to reference the customer journey map in discussions and meetings.
-As well as customer facing employees, it is important to teach back-end employees how the map relates to their role and how to utilise it, particularly with the growing focus on service design.
+As well as customer-facing employees, it is essential to teach back-end employees how the map relates to their role and how to utilise it, particularly with the growing focus on service design.

 The goal is to make it a habit amongst the company as a whole to refer to and make use of the customer journey map, and it's easiest to foster this commitment from the outset.